MicroLoan offers a long term solution to helping those living in poverty. Here we answer some FAQs about how we operate

 Women are more likely to repay their loans.
 There is a wealth of research from across the world to prove this.

 Additionally, research shows that women are much more altruistic with their incomes.
 According to research by the Havard Review, women reinvest 90% of every dollar that they earn back into their families’ education, health and nutrition.

 How do you have such high repayment rates?

 Our repayment rate is over 97% (in 2018 we reported a repayment rate of 99%).
 MicroLoan lends to groups of women rather than to individuals, therefore each group accepts joint responsibility for the loan.

 We provide extensive training before we make the loans to ensure that we lend responsibly and help our clients succeed.
 We provide eight training sessions before the women receive their loan, and fortnightly training and support throughout the loan period to help them address challenges and manage their loans and their business.

 What happens if someone can’t repay their loan?

 We know that commercial MFIs will put debt onto another family member should something happen.
 It is commonplace for a lot of commercial MFIs to make their clients take out life insurance as part of their service charge on the loan.
 The heavy handed approach of commercial MFIs does not help with poverty alleviation.
 Taking collateral from families who are living on less than £1 a day or shifting debt onto another family member goes against our social mission.

 Because we are a charity we have the option to write off loans in extenuating circumstances.
-For example, when the floods which hit Malawi in 2015 wiped out over 2000 of our client’s businesses, we were able to write off all of these loans.
+For example, during the COVID-19 pandemic or in 2019 when a cyclone hit southern Malawi when the floods which hit Malawi wiping out our client’s businesses, we were able to write off loans.
 Our structures are set up so that our clients should always be able to pay back their loans, but there is a safety net there if for any given reason they cannot.